BlackGirl: Biography

+Nycolia "Tye-V" Turman achieved success as a songwriter, contributing to hit records for Destiny's Child, Brandy, and Blaque.
+In 2023, she received a nomination for a Soul Train Music Award (Ashford & Simpson Songwriter's Award) for co-writing the Billboard number-one single "Sittin' on Top of the World" by Burna Boy and 21 Savage.

+Pam Copeland went on to work with artists including Toni Braxton, Jermaine Dupri, and Johnny Gill.

 Humanitarian work

 On January 7, 1995 BlackGirl took part in 'The Lou Rawls Parade of Stars' to benefit the United Negro College Fund.
 In March 1995 BlackGirl joined Naomi Campbell, Coolio, Aaliyah and Naughty by Nature as part of CounterAID, a benefit for AIDS.
 The program raised over $200,000.